-In 1902 the township was re-surveyed and soon became an affordable residential area.
+In 1902 the township was re-surveyed by H. A. Ortlepp and soon became an affordable residential area.
 In time, parts of the area started to degenerate into slum conditions.
 In the late 1930s a housing scheme was set-up on the southern portion.
-White residents were re-settled and in 1938 a complex of 70 houses and 48 flats were completed between Bertram, Frere and Queen street to become the Maurice Freeman Housing Scheme (named after the major who planned the slum clearance).
+White residents were re-settled and in 1938 a complex of 70 houses and 48 flats were completed between Bertram, Frere and Queen street to become the Maurice Freeman Housing Scheme (named after the mayor who planned the slum clearance).
 Slum clearances happened around the same time in Doornfontein.
 These new housing schemes were predominately earmarked for poor white Afrikaners.
-These are almost identical the the municipal houses in Jan Hofmeyr behind Brixton tower (and the location of Die Antwoord video shoots).
-It seems that the council approved slum removals in the 1930s with its forced removal and relocation of black and coloured residents to outside the city limits to make way for poor Afrikaner whites also paved the way for the forced removals of the 1950s – 1970s (like Sofiatown)
+These are almost identical to the municipal houses in Jan Hofmeyr behind Brixton Tower (and the location of early Die Antwoord video shoots).
+It seems that the council approved slum removals in the 1930s, with its forced removal and relocation of black and coloured residents to outside the city limits to make way for poor Afrikaner whites, paved the way for the forced removals of the 1950s – 1970s (like Sophiatown)

 Chapman cottages Queen & Ascot

 Named after property developer F. J. Chapman, this row of semi-detached houses was designed by H. Ibertson.
-The plans are dated 5 February 1905 around the heyday of suburbs like Kensington and Jeppestown.
+The plans are dated 5 February 1905.
 Note the gables for each house.
-This practice would fall away in coming years.
+This practice of adding fancy gables and other front of house adornments would fall away in coming years.

 Semi-detached houses in Queen street